insure logo

 Low-cost car insurance after a speeding ticket in Rhode Island

-One speeding ticket in Rhode Island can cause your insurance rates to jump by 46%, or roughly $956 per year.
-Combined with the cost of the fine, a violation can get expensive fast.
-The table below highlights insurers with lower-priced options even after a ticket.
+Just one speeding ticket in Rhode Island can raise your rates by 46% – $1,254 more per year.
+Along with the ticket fine, that makes speeding an expensive mistake.
+The table below shows insurers offering lower-cost options even with a violation.

 CompanyAverage annual premiumNew rate after accident% Increase$ Increase